Is DeepL Accurate? Translation Quality Reviewed

 Deep learning is a subset of artificial intelligence (AI).
 It aims to simulate the human brain so that outputs are more accurate.
 For translation that means higher quality and more natural-sounding machine translations.

-A tactic that mirrors the limitations of older machine translation methods.
+Older machine translation methods simply translate every word (in isolation) instead of building meaningful sentences that convey the right context.
 These tools rely on limited word patterns and fail to capture the complete context of phrases or sentences, resulting in inaccurate translations.

 What additional translation features does DeepL have?